 This Ferrari 365 GTC/4 is no longer available.
 Please contact us for any further information you may require.

 The 365 GTC/4 was sold alongside Ferrari's Daytona for 18 months between 1971 and '72 - a Coupe rather than a Berlinetta as the designation would suggest.
-The GTC/4 arrived in March 1971 and was conceived as a more civilised version of the Daytona, offering additional luggage space and two very small rear seats.
-Power steering was fitted as standard with hydraulic self-levelling ride height at the back.
+The GTC/4 arrived in March 1971 and was conceived as a more civilised version of the Daytona, offering additional luggage space and two small rear seats.
+Power steering was fitted as standard with hydraulic self-levelling ride height at the back and air conditioning.
 Cromodora alloy wheels were fitted as standard but Borrani wires were optionally available.
 The powerplant was similar to the V12 found in the Daytona.
 Displacement of both was 4390cc, however, the GTC/4 featured new heads, wet sump lubrication and six sidedraught Weber 38 DCOE carbs.
 Output of the European version was 340bhp at 7000rpm, while performance wasn't far behind the crushingly fast Daytona, sprinting from 0-60 in 6.1 seconds and a top speed of 163mph was possible.

 The DK™ Logo and DK Engineering™ are registered trade marks of D.K.
 Engineering (Holdings) Limited

 © Copyright 2021 - All Rights Reserved